A/B Test Paywalls inside a Campaign

-A/B Paywall Testing is available on our paid plans.
+A/B Paywall Testing is available on our Team plan.
 Please contact us if you are interested in this feature.

 Setting up an A/B Test